fordtom/BingoBot/README.md

 **Commands**

-- `/ask <question> [files]` – Ask the assistant anything.
-If `files` is provided, the assistant first searches `/data/uploads` for relevant documents.
-The reply is posted as a follow‑up message mentioning you.
+- `/ask <question> [command]` – Ask the assistant anything.
+If `command` is provided, the assistant consults its knowledge graph for instructions on that command.
+For example, the `files` command searches `/data/uploads` for relevant documents before replying.
+The answer is posted as a follow‑up message mentioning you.

 **Environment**